rmahendra9/NCAA-Basketball-Games-Predictor/README.md

 ## Acknowledgements

-I want to acknowledge Sports-Reference as the data for NCAA Basketball teams was pulled from there.
+I want to acknowledge Sports-Reference and Bart Torvik (https://barttorvik.com/#) as the data for NCAA Basketball teams was pulled from there.

 ## The Datascraper